josemvas/clinterface/README.rst

 BulletIn: Simple interactive Python prompt
 ##########################################

-BulletIn is an interactive Python prompt to select items from a list.
+BulletIn is an interactive Python prompt to select single or multiple elements from a list.
 It is a stripped down fork of `bullet <https://github.com/Mckinsey666/bullet>`_.

 Quick start
 ***********